Term of the Moment

 It all started on April Fool's Day 1976 when Apple was founded by Steve Jobs and Steve Wozniak in the garage of the Jobs family home in Los Altos, California.
 By year end, the Apple 1 was introduced at the Palo Alto Homebrew Computer Club, and several retail stores eventually began to sell it.
 See Apple 1.

-A year later, the Apple II was introduced, which blazed the trails for the personal computer industry.
+A year later, the Apple II blazed the trails for the personal computer industry.
 A fully assembled Apple II with 4K of RAM sold for $1,298.
-With an open architecture that encouraged third-party vendors to build plug-in hardware enhancements, Apple IIs became the most widely used computer in the home and classroom.
+With an open architecture that encouraged third-party vendors to build plug-in enhancements, Apple IIs became the most widely used computer in the home and classroom.
 They were also used in business primarily to run the VisiCalc spreadsheet, which was a huge innovation at that time.
 See VisiCalc.

-In 1991, Apple surprised the industry by announcing an alliance with IBM to form several companies, the major result of which was the PowerPC chip (see Apple-IBM alliance).
-In 1994, Apple came out with its first PowerPC-based Power Macs, which proved popular, and its PowerBook laptops were an instant success.
-All subsequent models departed from the original Motorola 68K architecture to the PowerPC.
+In 1991, Apple surprised everyone by announcing an alliance with IBM to form several companies, the major result of which was the PowerPC chip (see Apple-IBM alliance).
+Three years later, Apple began using the chip in Power Macs and PowerBook laptops.
+Eventually, all Apple computers discarded the original Motorola 68K chip (see 68000).
+See PowerPC.

-In 1998, Apple introduced the iMac, the first personal computer without a floppy disk.
+In 1998, the iMac was the first personal computer without a floppy disk.
 Self-contained in one unit like the original Mac, Apple sold 800,000 iMacs in a year, making it the fastest-selling computer in its history.
+See iMac.

 The Two Steves